RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Alqudsi v Commonwealth (2015) 91 NSWLR 92,
         - Leeming JA, with whom McCallum JA agreed, spent some time reconciling the inconsistent passages in the ILO case and came to the conclusion that the Commonwealth is not authorised under s 51(xxix) to implement the recommendations of international agencies, unless those instruments give effect to treaties
 - Matters of International Concern Minority Justices
-  - adopted Stephen J’s view from Koowarta, and found that only treaties that related to matters of international concern could be implemented under s 51(xxix)
+  - adopted Stephen J's view from Koowarta, and found that only treaties that related to matters of international concern could be implemented under s 51(xxix)
-  - In Tasmanian Dam, all Justices agreed that the Commonwealth has power to implement legislation with regard to “matters of international concern”.
+  - In Tasmanian Dam, all Justices agreed that the Commonwealth has power to implement legislation with regard to "matters of international concern".
-  - However, the Justices differed greatly as to the meaning they gave to “matters of international concern”.
+  - However, the Justices differed greatly as to the meaning they gave to "matters of international concern".
     - the majority endorsed the view that the Commonwealth could implement any treaty obligation, regardless of subject matter.
-    - minority Justices adopted Stephen J’s view from Koowarta, and found that only treaties that related to matters of international concern could be implemented under s 51(xxix)
+    - minority Justices adopted Stephen J's view from Koowarta, and found that only treaties that related to matters of international concern could be implemented under s 51(xxix)
-      - The majority agreed that the Commonwealth could implement s 51(xxix) laws regarding matters of “international concern”, but adopted a broader definition thereof.
+      - The majority agreed that the Commonwealth could implement s 51(xxix) laws regarding matters of "international concern", but adopted a broader definition thereof.
     - Pape v Federal Commissioner of Taxation (2009) 238 CLR 1,
-      - Heydon J again expressed scepticism over the existence of a separate “international concern” component to s 51(xxix).
+      - Heydon J again expressed scepticism over the existence of a separate "international concern" component to s 51(xxix).
   - In Alqudsi v Commonwealth (2015) 91 NSWLR 92, Leeming JA, with whom McCallum JA agreed, reviewed High Court dicta on the matter and concluded (at 122):
-    - The absence of a principled basis for the doctrine, the weight of High Court authority against it ... lead me to conclude, respectfully, that there is no separate aspect of the external affairs power based on “international concern”.
+    - The absence of a principled basis for the doctrine, the weight of High Court authority against it ... lead me to conclude, respectfully, that there is no separate aspect of the external affairs power based on "international concern".
     - no recognised federal legislative power within s 51(xxix) based simply on the notion of international concern.
 - Customary International Law
   - Customary international laws def
-    -  are binding international norms arising from the “general and consistent practice of states [state practice] followed by them from a sense of legal obligation [‘opinio juris’]
+    -  are binding international norms arising from the "general and consistent practice of states [state practice] followed by them from a sense of legal obligation ['opinio juris']
-    - Australia’s obligations under customary law do not automatically become part of Australian law unless they are specifically incorporated by legislation.
+    - Australia's obligations under customary law do not automatically become part of Australian law unless they are specifically incorporated by legislation.
   - Nulyarimma v Thompson (1999) 96 FCR 15
     - claimants contended that certain acts by government Ministers, such as the implementation of policies which extinguished native title, constituted genocide.
     - The Federal Court had to consider whether genocide, an international crime prohibited by customary international law, was a crime in Australia in the absence of specific legislation.